IEEE Communications Surveys and Tutorials

 IEEE Communications Surveys & Tutorials is a quarterly peer-reviewed academic journal published by the IEEE Communications Society for tutorials and surveys covering all aspects of the communications field.
 The journal publishes both original articles and reprints of articles featured in other IEEE Communication Society journals.
-It was established in 1998 and the current editor-in-chief is Dusit (Tao) Niyato (Nanyang Technological University).
+It was established in 1998 and the editor-in-chief is Dusit (Tao) Niyato (Nanyang Technological University).
+According to the Journal Citation Reports, the journal has a 2022 impact factor of 35.6.